curryhowardbadnullpointergood/AI-Law-Finder/README.md

 - Rediscover **Newton’s Second Law**: `F = ma`
 - Rediscover **Kepler’s Laws of Planetary Motion**
 - Rediscover the equation of **Simple Harmonic Motion**
-- Achieve partial success with more complex systems (e.g. the pendulum)
+- Achieve partial success with more complex systems (e.g. the double pendulum)

 These results show the feasibility of **AI-driven scientific discovery**, even with a minimal implementation.